-Over time, more data and visualizations will be added as the program progresses
+Over time, more data and visualizations will be added as the programme progresses

 The details in the dashboard may not always fully reflect the most up to date information.
 This has become more relevant with the advent of mobile vaccination clinics.
 These are often in remote areas where electronic devices are not viable for use and as such the details are often captured manually and later transcribed into our electronic systems, leading to a lag in reporting